Persistent debt help

 In practice, for the huge majority of people getting these notices, that just means "you're ONLY paying the minimum repayments".
 We could explain this further and go in to examples about when you would and wouldn't be in persistent debt, but it's complex and it's not relevant – you've either had the notice or you've not.

-These notices are being sent out because new rules brought in by the FCA require credit and store card providers to take steps to encourage customers to pay their debt more quickly, cutting the amount of interest they pay.
+These notices are being sent out because rules brought in by the FCA in 2018 require credit and store card providers to take steps to encourage customers to pay their debt more quickly, cutting the amount of interest they pay.
 The notifications you get come in three stages: